alyshakt/web-ui-test-framework-py/ASSIGNMENT.md

 PROJECT REQUEST
 ---------------

-I'd like to see a new App added to this repository to test Mindful Care.
+I'd like to see a new App enum added to this repository to test Mindful Care.
 Mindful Care has two environments:

 1. Stage = <https://app-40572.on-aptible.com/>